Contact Overland Solutions for all your custom modifications and setup for overland travel.

 After turning off the Cassiar and heading East now towards Prince George we ran into another Action Mobil, damn these things are sweet.

-The owner was a French women, probably in her late 50′s, and when I asked her where’s home for her she turned around and pointed at her Action Mobil.
-She said she was retired and decided to sell her house and buy one of these instead.
-She was single, kids were all grown up, and she just traveled around the world year-round with her scotty dog in her Action Mobil.
-She had been traveling for several years now and had been all over Europe, Asia, Africa, and now the Americas with no intentions of slowing down anytime soon.
+The owner was a French woman, probably in her late 50′s.
+When I asked her where’s home for her she turned around and pointed at her Action Mobil.
+She said she got bored, decided to sell her house and buy one of these instead.
+She was single, retired, kids were all grown up, and she just traveled around the world year-round with her scotty dog in her Action Mobil.
+She had been traveling for several years now and had been all over Europe, Asia, Africa, and now the Americas.
+She just followed the warm weather seasons from region to region.
+She had no intentions of slowing down anytime soon.
 Amazing lady.

-We were winding down our trip and in the next two days had 1,000 miles to cover before we would be at our doorstep in Seattle, WA.
-This wasn’t a unreasonably tall order and Kosh and I didn’t have any other major stops to make so we started laying down the miles.
+We were now winding down our trip.
+In the next two days we had 1,000 miles to cover before we would be at our doorstep in Seattle, WA.
+It was a bit of a tall order but Kosh and I didn’t have any other major stops to make so we started laying down the miles.

 Along the way we murdered lots of Alaska’s state bird…